-Seven Things You Can Do to Prevent Skin from Aging
+Seven Things You Can Do to Prevent Your Skin from Aging

 Each year, Americans spend billions of dollars on beauty products to prevent their skin from aging.
 Yet keeping your skin youthful takes much more than applying a moisturizer.
 Knowing your skin type, eating the right diet, and daily cleansing are essential for fresh and young looking skin.